Upper Limbs Assessment in Children With Cerebral Palsy

 Children with cerebral palsy

 Children diagnosed with cerebral palsy are included in this group.
 An assessment and an intervention will be carried out.

 The children with cerebral palsy were assessed.
 Different measures evaluating the upper limbs functionality are used.

-Please refer to this study by its ClinicalTrials.gov identifier: NCT01988844
+Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01988844

 |Granada, Spain, 18071|